DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dermatologists are all trained in basic dermatologic surgery.
 Some dermatologists undergo additional training in advanced dermatologic surgery procedures.
 Non-dermatologists that may also perform skin surgery include plastic and reconstructive surgeons, otolaryngologists, ophthalmic surgeons, general surgeons and general practitioners.

-Surgery is essential for removal of skin cancers and suspected skin cancers, including:
+Surgery is essential for the removal of skin cancers and suspected skin cancers, including:

 Mohs micrographic surgery is used to remove mid-facial skin cancers, especially if their margins are unclear or they are recurrent lesions.